 Maybe your brand is new, or perhaps you’re late to the game and need to get the ball rolling fast.
 Either way, it’s never too late to inject fresh energy into your brand and grab some attention.
 Let’s start with some of the simplest actions you can take.

 Social Media with a Side of Strategy

-Before you can start building an audience, you need to define a few things.
-Such as the tone of your organization.
+Now, before you can start building an audience, you need to define a few things.
+Including the tone of your organization.
 Are you… serious, edgy, quirky?
-A social media strategy plan should define the tone of your messages, tag lines, hashtags, standard responses to visitors (including customer complaints) as well as the key networks where you plan to engage people.
-We’ve mentioned this before, it’s best to focus on a few networks where you can devout the proper time to posting and engaging people, versus a large number of networks and allowing large gaps of time between posts.
+A social media strategy plan should define the tone of; Your messages, tag lines, hashtags, standard responses to visitors (including customer complaints) as well as the key networks where you plan to engage people.
+It’s best to focus on a few networks where you can devout the proper time to posting and engaging people, versus a large number of networks and allowing large gaps of time between posts.

 With your tone and networks defined, it’s time to brand your social pages.
 Ideally, use your logo for the profile picture, and ensure it looks as good on a desktop as it does on a mobile device.
 With Instagram, most of your followers are going to be on a mobile device.
 If your logo isn’t legible or runs out of frame, you may lose out on valuable likes, shares and traffic back to your website.

 Also, don’t ignore the page header image.
 It’s a large space on Twitter and Facebook for you to convey your organization’s tagline, sales or even new products.
 Changing this seasonally, or inline with your email and direct mail campaigns to create a cohesive message through visuals.
 With Facebook, there’s an action button on the lower right of the banner.
 Use this call to action to let customers get to your site, connect via Messenger, or book an appointment.